What are Dental Implants?

 Our teeth can fall out due to trauma, injury or simply old age.
 Dental implants are considered the gold standard in replacing missing teeth.
 They fit like natural, lifelike teeth and do not require the need to tamper with or damage neighbouring teeth.
 Compared to removal dentures and dental bridges, dental implants are considered a lot more desirable as long term harm to neighbouring teeth is minimised.

-What is the process of getting Dental Implants?
+What is the process of getting Dental Implants in Singapore?

-Getting dental implants is not as complicated as many think, especially when performed by an experienced doctor.
+Getting dental implants is not as complicated as many think, especially when performed by an experienced doctor in Singapore.

 Upon consultation, your dentist will consider the following:

 - Overall suitability of dental implants

 - The size of your missing teeth gaps and whether there are dental implants or tooth implants that are suitable

 - The health of your gums and jaw bone — can they reliably support dental implants?

 - The volume of the bone surrounding the affected area